 PubMed was developed by the National Center for Biotechnology (NCBI) at the National Library of Medicine (NLM).

 The basic search bar is located at the top of the PubMed page.
-The drop-down list, to the left of the search bar, allows users to select and search different NCBI/NLM database.
+This comprehensive search bar that will include results from all NCBI/NLM databases.

 Type keywords into the search field.
 If using Boolean Operators (AND, OR, NOT) in PubMed remember to make them in ALL CAPS!